-Virtual High School does not enroll students who are entering ninth grade for the first time, except with special permission.
+Virtual High School does not enroll students who are entering ninth grade for the first time and that are not ages 16 years of age or older, except with special permissions or circumstances.

 The staff includes one full-time and one part-time teacher in the core subjects (science, social studies, math and English), a reading specialist, two intervention specialists, and a foreign language teacher.

 - Virtual students have access to the Cincinnati Arts and Technology Center (CATC) program.